British Rail Class 86: British Rail service

-Sectorisation of British Rail in the late 1980s, saw the fleet split up again; the 86/2s were dedicated to the InterCity sector for use on express passenger trains, whilst the majority of the 86/4 subclass were dedicated to freight and parcels traffic.
-As a result, many had their electric train heating isolated and were re-geared to a lower maximum speed of 75 mph, these were usually operated in pairs on long-distance freight services.
-These locomotives were reclassified as a new subclass 86/6.
+Sectorisation of British Rail in the late 1980s saw the fleet split up again; the 86/2s were dedicated to the InterCity sector for use on express passenger trains, whilst the majority of the 86/4 subclass were dedicated to freight and parcels traffic.
+As a result, many had their electric train heating isolated and were regeared to a lower maximum speed of 75 mph; these were usually operated in pairs on long-distance freight services; these locomotives were reclassified as a new subclass 86/6.
 Eight Class 86/2 locomotives were also dedicated to freight work and were reclassified as Class 86/5, being renumbered into the range 86501–86508.
-However, the InterCity sector of BR decided that it wanted these locomotives back, so they were soon renumbered back to Class 86/2s.
-For a period of one year starting on 10 May 1992, six Class 86/6s were returned to Parcels use.
-These were renumbered back to class 86/4, as follows: 86405, 86411, 86414, 86415, 86428 and 86431.
-All six remained in Railfreight's Triple Grey livery.
+However, the InterCity sector decided that it wanted these locomotives back, so they were soon renumbered back to Class 86/2s.
+For a period of one year, starting on 10 May 1992, six Class 86/6s (Note: Numbers 86405/411/414/415/428/431.) were returned to parcels use, which were renumbered back to Class 86/4 and retained their Railfreight Triple Grey livery.

 The late 1980s also saw the introduction of many new liveries.
 The class had previously worn rail blue when built with cast lion-and-wheel emblems, but this was replaced by the standard BR Blue livery from 1967 with a cast-metal double arrow symbol.
-The first new livery was introduced by the InterCity sector in 1984 with the unveiling of an 'InterCity Executive' livery, with dark grey upper body, tan lower body separated by red and white stripes, with wrap around yellow cabsides and yellow cab roofs.
+The first new livery was introduced by the InterCity sector in 1984 with the unveiling of an InterCity Executive livery, with dark grey upper body, tan lower body separated by red and white stripes, with wrap around yellow cab sides and roofs.